 - Bypass surgery may be an option for patients to route bile from the common bile duct to the small intestine, bypassing the pancreas.

 Radiation therapy may be used after pancreatic cancer surgery or for patients who cannot have surgery.
-The Scripps Radiation Therapy Center and Scripps Proton Therapy Center offer the latest advances in delivering highly focused external beam radiation, which may be an option better tolerated by patients whose health would not make them a candidate for complex pancreatic surgery.
+The Scripps Radiation Therapy Center offers the latest advances in delivering highly focused external beam radiation, which may be an option better tolerated by patients whose health would not make them a candidate for complex pancreatic surgery.

 New chemotherapy drugs are providing pancreatic cancer patients new hope.
 The Pancreas and Biliary Cancer Program is helping to play a key role in the clinical studies of new drugs.